gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 want to stand in the way of you making a life for yourself any longer."

 At first I didn't understand.
 We?
 Did she mean she and her husband?
-And---leave?
+And—leave?
 "Stand in the way of…  Awbé, what are you saying?"

 She took a deep breath.
 "I mean we think it's time you spread your wings.
 But you'll always be welcome here, any time you want to visit."